Terms of service.

 (g) you comply with all applicable laws, including health and safety laws; and

-(h) you keep all of our materials, equipment, documents and other property (Our Materials) at your premises in safe custody at your own risk, maintain Our Materials in good condition until returned to us, and not dispose of or use Our Materials other than in accordance with our written instructions or authorisation.
+(h) you keep all of our materials, equipment, documents and other property belonging to us in safe custody at your own risk, maintain them in good condition until returned to us, and do not dispose of or use them other than in accordance with our written instructions or authorisation.

-4.2 If our ability to perform the Services is prevented or delayed by any failure by you to fulfil any obligation listed in clause 6.1 (Your Default):
+4.2 If our ability to perform the Services is prevented or delayed by any failure by you to fulfil any obligation listed in clause 4.1:

-(a)we will be entitled to suspend performance of the Services until you remedy Your Default, and to rely on Your Default to relieve us from the performance of the Services, in each case to the extent Your Default prevents or delays performance of the Services.
-In certain circumstances Your Default may entitle us to terminate the Contract under clause 14 (Termination);
+(a) we will be entitled to suspend performance of the Services until you remedy the default, and to rely on the default to relieve us from the performance of the Services to the extent the default prevents or delays performance;

-5.2 You may place an order for the Services from an address outside the UK, but the order must be for performance of the Services to an address in the UK.
+5.2 You may place an order for the Services from an address outside the UK, but the order must be for performance of the Services to a business, project or address in the UK unless we agree otherwise in writing.

 6. Charges

-6.1 In consideration of us providing the Services you must pay our charges (Charges) in accordance with this clause 8.
+6.1 In consideration of us providing the Services, you must pay our charges in accordance with this clause 6.

-6.2 The Charges are the prices outlined in our mutually signed contract.
+6.2 The Charges are the prices outlined in our Proposal, contract or written agreement with you.

-6.3 If you wish to change the scope of the Services after the contract is signed and executed , and we agree to such change, we will modify the contract accordingly via a written contract variation.
+6.3 If you wish to change the scope of the Services after the Contract has been agreed, and we agree to such change, we may amend the Charges, timeline and scope accordingly.
+Any agreed change should be confirmed in writing.

-6.4 Our Charges may change from time to time and we reserve the right to increase our Charges on an annual basis in line with the retail prices index (RPI) without asking for your consent.
-Where Charges are to be increased over and above the RPI we will contact you directly.
+6.4 Our Charges may change from time to time.
+We reserve the right to increase our Charges on an annual basis in line with the Retail Prices Index without asking for your consent.
+Where Charges are to be increased over and above the Retail Prices Index, we will contact you directly.

-6.5 Our Charges are exclusive of VAT.
-Where VAT is payable in respect of some or all of the Services you must pay us such additional amounts in respect of VAT, at the applicable rate, at the same time as you pay the Charges.
+6.5 Our Charges are exclusive of VAT unless expressly stated otherwise.
+Where VAT is payable in respect of some or all of the Services, you must pay us such additional amounts in respect of VAT at the applicable rate at the same time as you pay the Charges.

 7. How to pay

-7.2 You can pay for the Services using a debit card or credit card.
-We typically use a third party online payment processing solution to collect payments, such as GoCardless.
-By accepting these terms you agree to make payment to us via such a third party online payment processing solution.
+7.2 You can pay for the Services using a debit card, credit card, bank transfer, direct debit or another payment method agreed with us.
+We may use a third-party online payment processing solution, such as GoCardless, to collect payments.
+By accepting these Terms, you agree to make payment to us via such a third-party online payment processing solution where applicable.

-7.3 Notwithstanding clause 9.2, we may arrange with you for Payment for the Services to be taken by direct debit.
-Your designated bank account will be charged automatically each month or as we agree with you.
+7.3 Where payment is taken by direct debit, your designated bank account will be charged automatically each month or as otherwise agreed with you.

-7.4 We will send you an electronic invoice within seven days of the beginning of the month following payment.
-For any failed or cancelled payments, a £20 administration fee will be levied.
+7.4 We will send you an electronic invoice.
+For any failed, late or cancelled payments, a £20 administration fee may be applied.

-7.5 If you fail to make a payment under the Contract by the due date, then, without limiting our remedies under clause 14 (Termination), you will have to pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
-Interest under this clause 9.5 will accrue each day at 4% a year above the Bank of Scotland's base rate from time to time, but at 4% a year for any period when that base rate is below 0%.
+7.5 If you fail to make a payment under the Contract by the due date, then, without limiting our remedies under clause 12, you will have to pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
+Interest will accrue each day at 4% a year above the Bank of Scotland’s base rate from time to time, but at 4% a year for any period when that base rate is below 0%.

-7.6 You shall each pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).
+7.6 You shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding, other than any deduction or withholding of tax as required by law.

 8. Intellectual property rights

-8.1 All intellectual property rights in or arising out of or in connection with the Services (other than intellectual property rights in any materials provided by you) will be owned by us.
+8.1 All intellectual property rights in or arising out of or in connection with the Services, other than intellectual property rights in any materials provided by you, will be owned by us unless otherwise agreed in writing.

-8.2 You agree to grant us a fully paid-up, non-exclusive, royalty-free, non-transferable licence to copy and modify any materials provided by you to us for the term of the Contract for the purpose of providing the Services to you.
+8.2 You agree to grant us a fully paid-up, non-exclusive, royalty-free, non-transferable licence to copy, use and modify any materials provided by you to us for the purpose of providing the Services to you.

 9. How we may use your personal information